Tekkieware/CSV_JSON-Converter-and-SHA256-Generator/docs/index.md

 <b>Dependencies:</b> No external library needed.

 <h2>How To Use</h2>
-<b>Not Before</b>: Please clear all empty columns in the spreadsheet before generating the CSV file to avoid trailing commas
+<b>Note Before</b>: Please clear all empty columns in the spreadsheet before generating the CSV file to avoid trailing commas
 which will add empty keys to the JSON generated with this script.

 <h2>Follow These Steps To Use Script:</h2>